The Wines of Portugal (Organized by Region)

 3. Vinho (Wine): This is the most basic classification of Portuguese table wine.
 Chances are you won’t see this outside of Portugal.

-The Comissão Vitivinícola Regional (CVR) is a “Wine and Vine” commission governing across the country.
-Each CVR regulates to ensure quality and to maintain each region’s character.
+The Comissão Vitivinícola Regional (CVR) is a “Wine and Vine” commission that governs across the country.
+Each CVR regulates to ensure quality and maintain each region’s character.
 Because water is a problem in Portugal, the CVR also carefully monitors the granting of permissions for irrigation.

 Portugal Wine Terms